 In the event of caravan or residential park closure, the park operator must provide the local government at least 14 days’ notice before issuing a notice to vacate to park residents.
 If the park closes, eligible park residents will be offered access to compensation.

 Other reforms unique to caravan parks and residential parks include:

 - Site tenants can request that the park operator recognises a person residing with them in their dwelling as a site tenant and to add them to the agreement

 - A site tenant can use their site for non-residential purposes if they obtain the park operator’s written consent.

 - Park operators must give residents seven days’ notice of any proposed changes to park rules

 - Park residents who own their dwellings must meet minimum amenity and safety conditions

-- The urgent and non-urgent repairs processes that exist in the Residential Tenancies Act 1997 for caravans will be extended to cover caravan sites
+- The urgent and non-urgent repairs processes that exist in the Residential Tenancies Act 1997 for caravans has been extended to cover caravan sites

 - Rent increases can be specified in residential park site agreements as long as they are by a fixed amount according to a specified calculation method or by a non-fixed amount